 So, really, a loss of faith in the majority of human judgement.
-Scary!
+Cool.

 But it’s not all doom and gloom.
 This book was partly responsible for the shift in our entire business proposition.
 And Kahneman is so good we barely needed to give it a second thought*.
 What could possibly go wrong? 😉

 *We jest.
 We actually gave it lots of thought and are really excited about it!

 If you even so much mutter the word ‘consumer’, then you need to read this book so you can understand how you should be appealing to their system 1.

 In fact, even if ‘consumer’ isn’t in your daily vocabulary, you’ll still have a wonderful time learning about how your own brain works.

 And just so you know, we have no affiliations.
 We don’t answer for nothing to no one for nothing.
 Apart the market research guidelines, of course.
 Oh, and our clients.
 And our mums… But certainly no book publishers, authors or stockists 🙂